Government social research officer

 Career prospects

-Graduates on the Fast Stream undertake an accelerated development and leadership programme, giving them access to more resources in order to reach senior levels quickly.
+Graduates on the Fast Stream undertake an accelerated development and leadership programme.
+This gives them access to more resources enabling them to reach senior levels quickly.
 Fast streamers can expect to move jobs every 18 months to two years in the first few years of their career.

 Career opportunities are diverse, with plenty of scope for secondments and moving between departments, and for working on different policy areas.
 It's possible to transfer out of research into mainstream Civil Service policy or administration roles.
 Secondments outside government are also possible.